Bastien-Baloup/CryptoStars/README.md

 ![tooltip](img/2022-02-28_02-15.png)

-When close enough the closest point to your cursor will get bigger and a tooltip will become visible showing the values.
+When close enough, the closest point to your cursor will get bigger and a tooltip will become visible showing the values.
 Clicking on one of these points will get you to the corresponding "Currency pair history" page.

 ### Currency pair history